abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ![A function from  $Nat$ to $Maybe Boolean$: returns $Just False$ for composite numbers, $Just True$ for primes and $Nothing$ for 0 and 1](../06_type/isprime_int_maybe_bool.svg)

+Term elimination
+---

-To close the case, we define one good function for deconstructing/eliminating the type maybe i.e. to convert it to something else, by using a function for converting its underlying type.
+To close the case, we define one function for deconstructing/eliminating the type maybe i.e. to convert it to something else, by using a function for converting its underlying type.

 $$
 \begin{aligned}